-One reason many people are not so interested in doing phone work from home is scheduling.
-A large majority of companies hiring for phone work don't bend very much when it comes to the hours you work each week.
+One reason many people are not so interested in doing work from home customer service is scheduling.
+A large majority of companies hiring for work from home phone jobs don't bend very much when it comes to the hours you work each week.

 There is actually a handful of companies hiring people for home-based phone jobs that are a lot more flexible than others.
 I decided to do some research today and make a list of those companies along with some details on how scheduling works.

 Here is what I have so far.
 Some are primarily outbound while others are inbound.
 Most of the outbound you'll find is more flexible, and it doesn't all involve telemarketing/sales.
 The following companies may or may not be currently hiring.

 Flexible Phone Jobs From Home

 LiveOps – Read LiveOps Review – From their website, “As an Independent Contractor, you can provide services as many or as few hours as your schedule permits.
 You can schedule your time on the platform in blocks as small as 30 minutes, and choose times 24/7 that work best for your business.
 You are always able to log in to provide services uncommitted.”

 Arise – Read Arise Review – You can create your own schedule, but there is a per week minimum of hours you'll have to meet.
 Also, unless you work underneath someone else already incorporated through Arise, you will have to incorporate yourself which does cost money.
 More on how Arise works here.

 Westat – Read Westat Review – This company hires people to do telephone data collection from home, collecting information from questionnaires.
 You are supposed to let Westat know what hours you are available each week and they will schedule you based on that.
 However, there is a per week minimum of 15 hours you have to meet.
 Westat is not always hiring for these positions.